infinispan/infinispan-operator/README.md

 # Release
 To create an Operator release perform the following:

+1. Update the `RELATED_IMAGE_OPENJDK` field in `config/manager/manager.yaml` to point to the latest .Final tag of Infinispan Server image.
+Do not use the floating tags for a stream, e.g. `13.0`.
+2. Commit changes with appropriate commit message, e.g "Releasing Operator <x.y.z>.Final"
-1. Tag the release `git tag <x.y.z>`
+3. Tag the release `git tag <x.y.z>`
-2. Create and push the image `make operator-build operator-push VERSION=<x.y.z>.Final IMG=quay.io/infinispan/operator:<x.y.z>.Final`
+4. Create and push the image `make operator-build operator-push VERSION=<x.y.z>.Final IMG=quay.io/infinispan/operator:<x.y.z>.Final`
-3. Remove the old bundle from local `rm -rf bundle`
+5. Remove the old bundle from local `rm -rf bundle`
-4. Create OLM bundle `make bundle VERSION=<x.y.z> CHANNELS=2.2.x DEFAULT_CHANNEL=2.2.x IMG=quay.io/remerson/operator:<x.y.z>.Final`
+6. Create OLM bundle `make bundle VERSION=<x.y.z> CHANNELS=2.2.x DEFAULT_CHANNEL=2.2.x IMG=quay.io/remerson/operator:<x.y.z>.Final`
-5. Copy contents of `bundle/` and issue PRs to:
+7. Copy contents of `bundle/` and issue PRs to:
     - https://github.com/k8s-operatorhub/community-operators
     - https://github.com/redhat-openshift-ecosystem/community-operators-prod
-6. Once PR in 5 has been merged and Operator has been released to OperatorHub, update the "replaces" field in `config/manifests/bases/infinispan-operator.clusterserviceversion.yaml` to `replaces: infinispan-operator.v<x.y.z>`
+8. Once PR in 5 has been merged and Operator has been released to OperatorHub, update the "replaces" field in `config/manifests/bases/infinispan-operator.clusterserviceversion.yaml` to `replaces: infinispan-operator.v<x.y.z>`
+9. Update the `RELATED_IMAGE_OPENJDK` field in `config/manager/manager.yaml` to use the required floating tag, e.g. `13.0`

 # Testing